Skip to content

 Step 1

 The walk begins at the back of the former National Trust Regional Offices.
-Walk along the path around the field and turn right down the steps onto the Wannie Line.
+At the back of the car park, facing the field, turn right and then left, along a path between two fields.
+Turn right down some steps onto the Wannie Line.
 Walk along the line until it splits.
 Here you need to take the right-hand fork onto the Rothbury Line.

 Step 2

-Once on the Rothbury Line carry on walking, passing over two bridges.
+Once on the Rothbury Line carry on walking, passing over five bridges.

 Step 3

-Keep going until you reach Delf Burn.
+Keep going until the Line crosses the Delf Burn.
 Look out for a waymarker on your left, which takes you down off the line.
-Continue on the path that follows alongside the stream.
+Head right, across the corner of the field, and through a kissing gate.
+Continue on the path that follows alongside the burn.

 Step 4